 For example, if you have a 401(k) account with $100,000 in it and you wish to convert the entire account to your company’s Roth 401(k) option.
 If your marginal tax bracket for this additional income is 25%, this means that you would have a potential tax burden of $25,000 on this conversion.
 If you have other sources to pull this $25k from, then you can convert the entire $100,000 over to your Roth 401(k) plan.

-However (say it with me: “there’s always a however in life”), if you don’t have an extra $25,000 laying around to pay the taxes, you might need to withdraw the money from your 401(k) plan to pay the tax – which would also trigger a penalty on the withdrawal of an additional $10,000.
-So now your conversion has cost 35% overall – and the chance of such a conversion paying off due to higher taxes later becomes less likely.
+However (say it with me: “there’s always a however in life”), if you don’t have an extra $25,000 laying around to pay the taxes, you might need to withdraw the money from your 401(k) plan to pay the tax – which would also trigger the 10% penalty on the withdrawal plus tax which adds up to an additional $8,750.
+So now your conversion has cost nearly 34% overall – and the chance of such a conversion paying off due to higher taxes later becomes less likely.